godotengine/godot-docs/classes/class_array.rst

 - :ref:`int<class_int>` **hash** **(** **)**

-Return a hashed integer value representing the array contents.
+Returns a hashed integer value representing the array contents.

 .. _class_Array_method_insert:

 - void **insert** **(** :ref:`int<class_int>` position, :ref:`Variant<class_Variant>` value **)**

-Insert a new element at a given position in the array.
+Inserts a new element at a given position in the array.
 The position must be valid, or at the end of the array (``pos == size()``).

 .. _class_Array_method_invert:

 - void **invert** **(** **)**

-Reverse the order of the elements in the array.
+Reverses the order of the elements in the array.

 .. _class_Array_method_max:

 - :ref:`Variant<class_Variant>` **max** **(** **)**

-Return maximum value contained in the array if all elements are of comparable types.
+Returns the maximum value contained in the array if all elements are of comparable types.
 If the elements can't be compared, ``null`` is returned.

 .. _class_Array_method_min:

 - :ref:`Variant<class_Variant>` **min** **(** **)**

-Return minimum value contained in the array if all elements are of comparable types.
+Returns the minimum value contained in the array if all elements are of comparable types.
 If the elements can't be compared, ``null`` is returned.

 .. _class_Array_method_pop_back:

 - :ref:`Variant<class_Variant>` **pop_back** **(** **)**

-Remove the last element of the array.
+Removes the last element of the array.

 .. _class_Array_method_pop_front:

 - :ref:`Variant<class_Variant>` **pop_front** **(** **)**

-Remove the first element of the array.
+Removes the first element of the array.

 .. _class_Array_method_push_back:

 - void **push_back** **(** :ref:`Variant<class_Variant>` value **)**

-Append an element at the end of the array.
+Appends an element at the end of the array.

 .. _class_Array_method_push_front:

 - void **push_front** **(** :ref:`Variant<class_Variant>` value **)**

-Add an element at the beginning of the array.
+Adds an element at the beginning of the array.

 .. _class_Array_method_remove:

 - void **remove** **(** :ref:`int<class_int>` position **)**

-Remove an element from the array by index.
+Removes an element from the array by index.

 .. _class_Array_method_resize:

 - void **resize** **(** :ref:`int<class_int>` size **)**

-Resize the array to contain a different number of elements.
+Resizes the array to contain a different number of elements.
 If the array size is smaller, elements are cleared, if bigger, new elements are Null.

 .. _class_Array_method_rfind: